backupbrew/switchbrew/HID services.md

 [\#IrCameraHandle](#IrCameraHandle "wikilink"), an
 [AppletResourceUserId](AM%20services.md "wikilink"), a
 [\#PackedImageTransferProcessorConfig](#PackedImageTransferProcessorConfig "wikilink"),
 an u64, and a handle.
+No output.

 ## GetImageTransferProcessorState